openscd/open-scd-core/CONTRIBUTING.md

 # Contributing to OpenSCD Core
 Thanks for showing interest in contributing to the OpenSCD Core project 🤝

+This project uses [Lit](https://lit.dev/docs/), a powerful library for developing reactive web components in a declarative fashion.
+It is recommended to take a look at their documentation and tutorials before jumping right into the code.
+Make sure to take look at their implementation of [Mixins](https://lit.dev/docs/composition/mixins/) as well.

 ## Github Actions
 As part of our CI pipeline (both upon code being pushed into a remote branch and whenever a pull-request is created) we clean-install the project's dependency packages, then run `prettier` and `eslint` to find wrongly formatted code or undesired patterns.
 Finally unit and visual-regression tests are run by using [@web/test-runner](https://modern-web.dev/docs/test-runner/overview/) and [@web/test-runner-visual-regression](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-visual-regression).
 Make sure that all checks are passing before marking your PR as 'Ready for review'.